AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Frequently Asked Questions

-State Farm provides the lowest auto insurance rate across most categories in Idaho.
-Its average full coverage rate in Idaho is $988, and its average minimum coverage rate in the state is $258.
-GEICO is the next cheapest, on average, at $1,096 for full coverage and $300 for minimum coverage.
+USAA and State Farm provide the lowest auto insurance rate across most categories in Idaho.
+For those who qualify, USAA’s average full coverage rate in Idaho is $840, and its average minimum coverage rate in the state is $228.
+State Farm’s average rates are $995 per year for full coverage and $263 per year for minimum coverage.
+GEICO is the next cheapest, on average, at $1,180 for full coverage and $282 for minimum coverage.
 That said, the exact rates vary significantly from person to person.
 The best way to find the cheapest auto insurance is to compare quotes from at least three providers.

 No, Idaho is not a no-fault state.
 It follows a traditional fault-based system, meaning the driver who causes the accident is responsible for paying damages.
 If you cause an accident, your insurer will pay for the other party’s damages up to your selected limits.
 Injured parties can file a claim with the at-fault driver’s insurance or pursue a lawsuit if necessary.